|THE PRODUCTION OF COWBOY FILMS|

 Keep in mind that the Poverty Row film was peddled to the theaters based on a flat (fixed) fee ... or several fee tiers based on the theater size.
 For example, a theater with 150 seats might pay $10.00 for a western, while a larger movie house with an audience capacity of 300 might be charged $20.00.

-The cheap western was generally packaged in a block of 8 films, and the theater owner would normally commit to showing the entire series.
-Generally speaking (dangerous term), the filmmaker and distributor did NOT receive any revenues based on ticket sales, number of showings, % of the gross, etc.
+The cheap western was generally packaged in a block of 6-8 films, and the theater owner would normally commit to showing the entire series.
+Generally speaking (dangerous term), the filmmaker and distributor did NOT receive any revenues based on ticket sales, number of showings, percentage of the gross, etc.

-An overly simplified example of the financials might look like this:
+Following is an overly simplified example of the financials:

 Producer X then deals with another exchange/distributor ... and another ... and hopefully, at the end of all this, there will be a profit as well as extra cash to finance some new cinema adventures.